lynn9388/lynn9388.github.io/_posts/2019-04-18-getting-started-with-light-blog.md

 ## Customization

-When you set light-blog as a remote theme in your site, your site doesn't have the theme files, but Jekyll will use the default layouts, includes, and stylesheets of light-blog to build your site.
+When you set light-blog as a remote theme in your site, your site doesn't have the theme files, but Jekyll will use the default layouts, includes, and style sheets of light-blog to build your site.
 However, you can override any of the theme defaults with your own content.

 ### Directory Structure